nowander/WaveNet/README.md

 # Training & Testing
 modify the `train_root` `train_root` `save_path` path in `config.py` according to your own data path.
-- Train the LSNet:
+- Train the WaveNet:

     `python train.py`

 modify the `test_path` path in `config.py` according to your own data path.

-- Test the LSNet:
+- Test the WaveNet:

     `python test.py`